Mattmej/liri-node-app/README.md

 ##### spotify-this-song

 This argument can accept additional user input.
 After typing this argument, the user may enter the name of a song to check on Spotify.
 The user may include spaces in the song name.
-If the user does not enter their own song, the app will look up the information for the song "The Sign" by _Ace of Base_.
+If the user does not enter their own song, the application will look up the information for the song "The Sign" by _Ace of Base_.

 ![liri_spotify_default](https://github.com/Mattmej/liri-node-app/blob/master/gifs/liri_spotify_default.gif)